 Note that even though most transactions on Skrill are not chargeable, however, there might be some transactions that would require a certain amount of fee.
 You will get the explicit notification before you make any purchase through the platform so in some cases it can be a cheaper Paypal alternative.

-Headquartered in New York, Payoneer is a financial services company founded in the year 2005.
+5. Payoneer: one of the popular Paypal alternatives – Headquartered in New York, Payoneer is a financial services company founded in the year 2005.
 The platform facilitates transactions and money transfers both internationally as well as within the user’s country.
 The platform can now easily boast of more than four million users all spread across over 200 countries around the world.

 Now that you’ve got an idea of the establishment and popularity of this Paypal alternative –Payoneer let us move on to knowing a bit more about this platform’s features and their pros and cons.
 Firstly, it is essential to understand that Payoneer’s USP lies in their seamless capability of fund transferring, not making payments.
 Users tend to avoid making payments via their cards on Payoneer as they charge the right amount of fee for it.
 Hence, it is useful for businesses who are into transferring funds more often and require B2B payments now and then.